Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 “Those of my kind may enter through the air vents,” he said, “but men may not.
 There are also many elevator shafts within the mountain.
 Many men might ride up the larger ones with ease.
 Of course, these are guarded.
 But if the guards were slain and the alarms disconnected, this thing might be accomplished.
 Also, there are times when the dome itself is opened in various places, to permit Bying craft to enter and to depart.”

 “Very well,” said Siddhartha.
 “I've a kingdom, some weeks' journey hence, where I rule.
-A regent has been

-152 ROGER ZE LAZHY

-seated in my place for many years, but if I return there I can raise me an army.
+A regent has been seated in my place for many years, but if I return there I can raise me an army.
 A new religion moves now across the land.
 Men may now think less of the gods than once they did.”

 “You wish to sack Heaven?”

 “Yes, I wish to lay open its treasures to the world.”

 “This is to my liking.
-It will not be easily won, but

-with an army of men and an army of my kind we should be able to do it.
+It will not be easily won, but with an army of men and an army of my kind we should be able to do it.
 Let us free my people now, that we may begin.”

 “I believe I will simply have to trust you,” said Siddhartha.
 “So yes, let us begin,” and he moved across the floor of Hellwell toward the first deep tunnel heading downward.